Professorship for Global Supply Chain Management

 The article published on 30.06.21 is available via the Weserkurier website:

-Prof. Kinra on the importance of the Suez Canal for the German and European economy and alternative freight routes.
+Prof. Kinra on the importance of the Suez Canal for the German and European economy and alternative cargo routes.

 More information on the podcast at: